Semi Bluff

 The key feature of a semi-bluff is the ability to sometimes win the pot immediately from your bet.
 The most common scenario for a semi-bluff in a tighter game are turn raises and check-raises with draws.
 You hope your opponent will fold, but if they don't fold then at least you have some outs to win on the river.

 However, in this example, you will make money by getting as much money into the pot as you can with this hand if you have more than a couple opponents on the turn. (see our percentage chart of outs with one card to come) In this case you have 9 flush outs, 3 straight outs (which don't make a flush) which is 12 outs to the absolute nuts.
 In addition you have two overcards which is 6 more outs of which you can probably win with 2 or 3 of them, so conservatively you have 14 outs to win.
-From the chart you can see that with 14 outs you have a slightly better than 30% chance to make one of your draws on the river.
+From the chart you can see that with 14 outs you have a slightly better than 30% chance to win the hand when on the river (because you are only counting outs which win your hand) That means that if there are more than two people in the hand with you you want to get additional money int he pot if you can which means definitely raising on the Turn when you make your draw.

 As far as getting money into the pot -- you have to use your judgment to determine how best to do this.
 Sometimes betting is the right move while sometimes other players will do the betting (and raising for you).
 If you are given a choice always let the other players lead the betting because it gives you more options (in some cases to get out of the hand, to just call, or to checkraise).